glailton/ExpandableTextView/README.md

 * animationDuration -> duration of the animation in ms (Will be implemented in a future version)
 * readMoreText -> text to use instead of default ellipses
 * readLessText -> text to use instead of default ellipses
+* expandType -> type of expandable layout, could be layout or popup
-* ellipsizeTextColor -> color of ellipsize text (Will be implemented in a future version)
+* ellipsizeTextColor -> color of ellipsize text
-* isUnderlined -> underline the ellipsize text (Will be implemented in a future version)
+* isUnderlined -> underline the ellipsize text

 Then use `ExpandableTextView` just as you would use any other `TextView`.